tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Irish rain

 There’s something different about the rain here.
-A lighter, almost natural rain that seems to blend in.
+A lighter, almost natural rain that seemingly blends in.
 You’ll be walking in town, it’ll start raining and the people around you will either pull out an umbrella from _somewhere_ and carry on as they were or wait it out.

 <div class="photo-grid columns-4">
   <div style="grid-column: span 2;"><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590346663/writing/shannon.jpg" alt="River Shannon" /></div>